raunakkathuria/imagegenai/README.md

 ```

 Notes:
+- All parameters are optional
+- If no request body is provided, uses environment defaults
 - If `custom_prompt` is not provided, uses `PROMPT` from environment
 - If `negative_prompt` is not provided, uses `NEGATIVE_PROMPT` from environment
-- Both prompts are optional and will fall back to environment values
+- Mix and match: provide either prompt, both, or none

 ## Resource Management